 Our senior secured credit facility requires us to maintain certain covenants including a maximum Leverage Ratio and a minimum Interest Coverage Ratio, as such terms are defined in the credit facility, and also contains a maximum annual capital expenditures limitation.
-The maximum total leverage ratio, which decreases over time, was 4.00:1 for the quarter ended December 31, 2008 and decreases from 4.00:1 to 3.75:1 for the two quarters ending June 30, 2009 and September 30, 2009.
-Our minimum interest coverage ratio, which increases over time, is 3.00:1 for the fiscal year ended September 30, 2009 and increases to 3.25:1 for fiscal 2010.
+The maximum total leverage ratio, which decreases over time, was 4.00:1 for the quarter ended March 31, 2009 and decreases from 4.00:1 to 3.75:1 for the two quarters ending June 30, 2009 and September 30, 2009 and then to 3.50:1 beginning with the quarter ending December 31, 2009.
+Our minimum interest coverage ratio, which increases over time, is 3.00:1 for the fiscal year ending September 30, 2009 and increases to 3.25:1 for fiscal 2010.

 The credit facility also contains covenants that, among other things, restrict our ability to incur additional debt.
 The occurrence of an event of default under the credit facility could result in all amounts outstanding under the facility to be immediately due and payable, which could have a material adverse impact on our results of operations, financial position and cash flow.
 To the extent that we ever were to fail a financial covenant test then there is the opportunity to cure such a breach by the injection of further equity which will count towards EBITDA for the purposes of financial covenants.
-As of December 31, 2008, we were in compliance with all covenants under the credit facility.
+As of March 31, 2009, we were in compliance with all covenants under the credit facility.